 You can also take the upper/lower split and use it to work each muscle group three times over a 7-day period.
 This way, you train for two days followed by one day off, and just keep repeating the process.

 Day 5: Upper Body

 Day 6: Off

 The higher frequency of training works well if you have the capacity to recover from the stresses of training five days a week for two weeks out of every three.
 Not everyone can do it, so approach with caution.

-It’s often said that beginners wanting the best way to build muscle should avoid split routines and stick with full-body workouts that involve working each muscle group three times per week.
+It’s often said that beginners should avoid split routines and stick with full-body workouts that involve working each muscle group three times per week.